nab138/SimpleVoiceCommandBot/README.md

 Step three and a half: Invite the bot to your server of choice so you can actually use the bot.

-Step four: In token.json, put your token from the discord developer portal in the token field. `echo {"token":"token from discord developer portal"} >> storage/token.json`
+Step four: Grab your token and client ID from the Discord Developer Portal and plug them into token.json.

+Step five: Publish slash commands. `node utils/slash-commands.js` (Tip: Global Slash commands take up to an hour to propogate.
+If you want to test slash commands without waiting, publish them to one guild which is instant by adding --guildID <guildid> to the command.)

 Step five: Start the bot. `node .`